 - Communicate these learning objectives at the beginning of the lecture.
 Explain the purpose and relevance of the lecture topic (i.e., why should students learn this?).

 2. Consider your learners and their learning.

 Who are your learners?
-What prior knowledge and skills are they bringing to the class session?
-What content needs to be explored more deeply during the live session?
+What prior knowledge and skills are they bringing to the lecture?
+What content needs to be explored more deeply during the class session?

 As you select your content, consider your students and what prior knowledge they are bringing with them.

 - Select lecture content based on the needs of your learners.
 Make lecture content relevant and meaningful.
 Model making connections.

 - Build on or fill in the gaps between what students read, watched, or prepared prior to class.

 - Provide an organizational structure that will help students organize and store what they learn during the class session.

 Create a classroom environment that supports student learning regardless of prior knowledge, experience, comfort levels, and their learning spaces.
 See the Guide for Inclusive Teaching for practical strategies.